zahraghh/multi_objective_optimization/README.md

 ### Part 2:  Scenario Generation/Reduction

-After the weather data is generated, we can perfrom scenario generation using Monte Carlo simulation and scenario reduction using k-mean algorithm to reduce the number of scenarios:
+After the weather data is generated, we can perfrom scenario generation using MCMC and scenario reduction using k-mean algorithm to reduce the number of scenarios:
 ```
 import os
 import sys